Srijit-21/Speech/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is made by Srijit Sardar of B.Tech ECE dept. of BIT MESRA.

 ## Disclaimer